realpython/flask-sinatra-martini/post.md

     go get github.com/martini-contrib/binding
 ```

-This `Dockerfile` says that we are starting from a base image with Golang 1.3 installed, adding our application to the `/go/src/github.com/kpurdon/go-blog` directory and getting all of our neccesary dependencies using the `go get` command.
+This `Dockerfile` says that we are starting from a base image with Golang 1.3 installed, adding our application to the `/go/src/github.com/kpurdon/go-blog` directory and getting all of our necessary dependencies using the `go get` command.

 ## Initialize/Run An Application